ektrah/nsec/docs/api/nsec.cryptography.publickey.md

 ### Export(KeyBlobFormat)

-Exports the public key into a BLOB, in the specified format.
+Exports the public key as a BLOB in the specified format and returns it as an array of bytes.

     public byte[] Export(
         KeyBlobFormat format)